 There are services available to help people with disabilities find and keep employment.
 NH Vocational Rehabilitation receives federal funding to help people with disabilities find competitive, integrated employment by providing rehabilitation services to eligible customers.
 Community Mental Health Centers can provide support to people with mental health conditions to find employment when their mental health condition prevents the client from finding a job independently.
 Area agencies provide services to people with developmental disabilities and/or brain injuries who need supported employment.

-Title I of the Americans with Disabilities Act is a federal law that prohibits employers with 15 or more employees and government employers from discriminating against people with disabilities.
+Title I of the Americans with Disabilities Act is a federal law that prohibits employers with 15 or more employees and state and local government employers from discriminating against people with disabilities.
 There is a similar federal law that protects federal employees.

 New Hampshire also has an anti-discrimination law that applies to employers with 6 or more employees and our state government.

 The Workforce Innovation and Opportunity Act (WIOA) provides federal funding to state vocational rehabilitation agencies to help people with disabilities find competitive, integrated employment.
 WIOA places specific requirements on the state agency about how they can use those funds.

 How We Can Help